-8.2 All securities settlements and transfers are effected through book-entry transfers between stock accounts of CCASS Participants in CCASS by two methods, namely (i) inputting of DIs47; and (ii) scheduled BSRs48.
+8.2 All securities settlements and transfers are effected through book-entry transfers between stock accounts of CCASS Participants in CCASS by two methods, namely (i) inputting of DIs46; and (ii) scheduled BSRs47.

-46 CCASS Participants can opt to conduct their Securities Transfers under three settlement methods, namely FOP, DVP, RDP as mentioned in Section III of this document.
+45 CCASS Participants can opt to conduct their Securities Transfers under three settlement methods, namely FOP, DVP, RDP as mentioned in Section III of this document.
 RDP settlement is currently not available to China Connect Securities.
 HKSCC plans to provide RDP settlement for China Connect Securities in due course.

-47 Use of DIs to settle positions in China Connect Securities is only available after the completion of the 2nd CNS BSR for China Connect Securities.
-Subject to the SFC's approval, CCCPs can use DIs to settle CNS positions in China Connect Securities from 7 December 2015 onwards.
+46 Use of DIs to settle SI positions in China Connect Securities is only available after the completion of the 2nd CNS BSR for China Connect Securities.